shauryachawla15/sydney-events-mvp/README.md

-# Python Web Scraper & Streamlit App
+# Python Web Scraper & Streamlit Scrapper & Streamlit App

 This project is a simple Python-based web scraping application with a Streamlit web interface.
 It demonstrates how to scrape data from websites and display it interactively using Streamlit.